codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 now save the git integration.

 For Gitlab on-premise you also need to provide the URL of the Gitlab server in your organization.

+**Access Key Advanced Options**

+You have the ability to specify whether you want to clone via HTTPS or SSH.
+Expand the *Advanced Options* menu and simply toggle to your desired option.

+{% include image.html
+lightbox="true"
+file="/images/integrations/git/github-ssh.png"
+url="/images/integrations/git/github-ssh.png"
+max-width="40%"
+caption="Github SSH Options"
+alt="Github SSH Options"
+%}

+>Note that SSH cloning is currently only available using the On-premise version of Codefresh.

+For SSH, if you haven't already, you will need to generate an SSH keypair and add your public key to Gitlab, as instructed in the [Gitlab documentation](https://docs.gitlab.com/ee/ssh/#generating-a-new-ssh-key-pair).

+Paste your raw, private key into the SSH Key text box.

 ## Bitbucket